Skip to main content

 Browsing parameters

-Besides the geotargeting and scheduling parameters linked above, required and optional browsing parameters can be added in a standard query string.
+Besides the geotargeting and scheduling params linked above, required and optional browsing params can be added in a standard query string.
+See our rate card for the prices of premium params.
 The keys and values supports are as follows:

 urlThe URL of the page to browse; any unsafe characters require URL encoding

-difficultyThe difficulty pool to attempt to access the page from, high (coming soon), medium, or low; low is the default difficulty pool
+difficultyThe difficulty pool to attempt to access the URL from, low, medium, or high (coming soon); low is the default difficulty

-ipThe type of IP address to browse from, residential, isp, or datacenter (coming soon); residential is the default IP type
+ipThe type of IP address to browse from, residential, isp, or datacenter (planned); a random IP type is used by default

 formatThe HTML format to output to, rendered or raw (see the section below); rendered is the default format

-expirationThe maximum age of cached content in days to accept, where 0 will disable caching; 1 is the default number of days
+expirationThe age in days of when to consider cached content expired, where 0 disables caching; 1 is the default number of days before expiration

 Device emulation

-The device parameter lets you fetch device-specific content, rather than the default desktop content.
-For a list of supported smartphone and tablet devices, make a request with your API token and no parameters to https:///browser/devices:
+The device param lets you fetch device-specific content, rather than the default desktop content.
+For a list of supported smartphone and tablet devices, make a request with your API token and no params to https:///browser/devices:

 'https://api.agentfirst.dev/browser/devices'